Priests and Lay Teachers

 We are deeply grateful to the following teachers who have given time and energy to the sangha but are no longer actively teaching at Clouds:

 Byakuren studied with Dainin Katagiri roshi from 1973-1990 at the Minnesota Zen Meditation Center in Minneapolis.
 In 2007, She was given Dharma transmission by Joen Snyder-O’Neal of Compassion Ocean Dharma Center.
 Byakuren was instrumental in founding Clouds in Water Zen Center in St. Paul where she was the Guiding Teacher from November, 2006 to 2015.
 She has a background in dance, body-work and Oriental Medicine.
 Currently, she is working with senior students, writing about Buddhism and making Buddhist Temple Art.
 Byakuren's website

-Ken Ford found his way into Zen practice slowly, beginning with “academic” exploration in his college years, then his first contacts with Dainin Katagiri roshi in Minneapolis in 1976.
+Ken found his way into Zen practice slowly, beginning with “academic” exploration in his college years, then his first contact with Dainin Katagiri roshi in Minneapolis in 1976.
 He studied at Minnesota Zen Meditation Center and Hokyoji with Katagiri roshi and, later, Shohaku Okumura.
 He has studied at Tassajara monastery and Green Gulch Farm Zen Center in California, and at Clouds in Water where he has been an active member since 1999.
-Retired from a career as a city planner, Ken is a lay teacher at Clouds in Water Zen Center.
-He is a member of the Board of Directors of Hokyoji Zen Practice Community.
+Retired from a career as a city planner, Ken is a senior dharma teacher at Clouds in Water Zen Center.
 He does volunteer work for Nonviolent Peaceforce and participates in interfaith dialogue in the local community.